-Use this “At A Glance Guide” to learn the statewide rules of civil procedure, (the California Code of Civil Procedure and California Rules of Court) applicable to jury instructions in California Superior Court.
-For more detailed information, including local rules, please see the California Superior Court SmartRules Guides: Jury Instructions.
+Use this “At A Glance Guide” to learn the statewide rules of civil procedure, applicable to jury instructions in California Superior Courts.
+For more detailed information, including Local Rules, please see the California Superior Court SmartRules Jury Instructions guides.

 State law dictates the following formatting requirements for proposed jury instructions:

 2. Each proposed instruction must be typed on a separate piece of paper.

 3. Each proposed instruction must contain the instruction number and title of the instruction at the top of the first page of the instruction.